newrelic/infra-integrations-sdk/docs/tutorial.md

 	return nil
 }
 ```
 Notice that in the code above we use the `Inventory` type from the SDK package for inventory data.
 The `SetItem` method stores a value into the inventory data structure.
-The first argument is a name of the inventory item, and the other two are field name and a value of the inventory data.
+The first argument is the name of the inventory item, and the other two are a field name and the inventory data value.

-Let's assume that we want to collect configuration information for Redis, for example we would like to capture the value of the `dbfilename` parameter.
+Let's assume that we want to collect configuration information for Redis.
+For example, let's say we'd like to capture the value of the `dbfilename` parameter.
 The command
 ```bash
 redis-cli CONFIG GET dbfilename
 ```